itsnicecraft-contrib/jackbox-private-server/README.md

 # jackbox-private-server
-An attempt to make a private server for all jackbox games Current state of project: collecting info
+An attempt to make a private server for all jackbox games<br />
+Current state of project: collecting info<br />
-If you want to help me, I in discord: Qwa#0178
+If you want to help me, I in discord: Qwa#0178<br />